 Who can you recruit as testers?
 New hires within your company and customers who use your product can be excellent testers.
 They each have reasons to genuinely engage with your instructions and to give you honest feedback.

 The most frequent thing preventing user testing is the feeling that there isn’t enough time.
 One way to reduce the time needed is to focus on testing the instructions for your most important steps.

 Instructions are alive — and sooner or later, you’ll need to update them.
 To support this, be sure to:

 It’s also useful to stay in touch with your audience and your subject matter experts.
 The more you’re in the loop about changes and new developments, the easier it is to update instructions when they need it.

-Writing Effective User Manuals and Instructions is a workshop that gives you all the tools and confidence you need to write instructions that readers can understand.
+Write’s Technical Writing Lab is a workshop that gives you all the tools and confidence you need to write instructions that readers can understand.